 The national curriculum for mathematics aims to ensure that all pupils:

-The main areas in the new programme of study for mathematics are called domains.
-These are number, measurement, geometry, statistics, ratio and proportion and algebra.
-Two of these, number and geometry, are further divided into subdomains.
+The main areas in the programme of study for mathematics are called domains.
+These are number (including ratio and proportion and algebra), measurement, geometry and statistics.
+Each area is divided into subdomains.
 The way that the curriculum is organised varies across the primary age range – every year group has a unique combination of domains and subdomains.
-There is no longer a separate strand of objectives related to using and applying mathematics.
-Instead, there are problem-solving objectives within the other areas of study.
-Most of the changes to the mathematics curriculum involve content being brought down to earlier years.

 Mathematics is taught mainly as a separate subject but every effort is made to link maths with other areas of the curriculum.
 We try and identify the mathematical possibilities across the curriculum at the planning stage.
 We also draw children’s attention to the links between maths and other curricular work so children see that maths is not an isolated subject.